mbalabanov/steganography/README.md

-# Steganography in Python: How I Found a Hidden Message in an Image Without Realizing How Interesting It Would End up Being
+# Steganography in Python
+## How I Felt Compelled to Find a Hidden Message in an Image Without Realizing How Interesting It Would End up Being

 One day, I received an email from a coworker with a kind invitation to a feedback call.
 At the very end of his message he stated that there is a secret message hidden in the email.